invoiceninja/invoiceninja.github.io/source/en/self-host.md

 Download the latest release from our <a href="https://github.com/invoiceninja/invoiceninja/releases">Releases</a> page.
 Note, you'll want to find the latest release which will contain 3 files, the one you need will be annotated as invoiceninja.tar.

 Upload this file to your shared host, typically if your webhost uses the industry standard cPanel, you'll want to upload the **invoiceninja.tar** file to the **public_html** directory.
-Once the upload has completed, using the file manager unzip the file.
+Once the upload has completed, using the file manager untar the file.

 You will also need to copy/rename the .env.example file to .env